Dr. Sutherland introduced biodynamic cranial work 70 years ago, which has become a never-ending journey of love coming back home into the body.

-When as a BCST practitioner you “think” you feel a tide yet, you are not sensing it inside your body.
-When you ‘think’ you feel a tide, it is without deep conviction, because it is not a living embodied contact with whole-body primary respiration.
-This lack of conviction - 'is a tide really happening?' - can leave a practitioner confused and full of doubt.
+When, as a BCST practitioner, you “think” you feel a tide yet, you are not actually sensing it inside your body.
+When you ‘think’ you feel a tide without deep conviction because it is not a living embodied contact with whole-body primary respiration.
+This lack of conviction, 'is a tide really happening?' can leave a practitioner confused and full of doubt.

-When a BCST practitioner gives a session, and in the slightest way expects, orients to the nervous system, or intends cranial wave patterns, it forces the client to experience cranial wave, which are false fulcra.
-The presence of cranial wave not only deprives a client of actual embodied contact with the living whole-body breathing tides of the Breath of Life, also the client misses out on the Breath of Life’s evolutionary power.
+When a BCST practitioner gives a session, and in the slightest way expects a cranial wave, orients to the nervous system, or intends cranial wave patterns, it forces the client to experience cranial wave, which create false fulcra.
+The presence of cranial wave not only deprives a client of actual embodied contact with the living whole-body breathing tides of the Breath of Life, also, the client misses the Breath of Life’s evolutionary power.

 When neither the practitioner nor client has actual embodied contact with the living whole-body tidal expressions of the Breath of Life, by definition that is not a biodynamic session.

-These method of naming powerful biodynamic terms during a session are like mantras that mesmerize a client into believing their practitioner.
-However, a sensitive client will feel resentment about being told what to feel, especially when they sense that the practitioner is making up what they 'think' is happening and the client is not experiencing the living whole-body tides in herself.
+The naming of powerful biodynamic terms during a session are like mantras that mesmerize a client into believing the practitioner.
+However, a sensitive client will feel resentment about being told what they feel, especially when they sense that the practitioner is making up what they 'think' is happening and the client is not experiencing the living whole-body tides in herself.

-Facing this fact may sound harsh, yet it is the reality if you as a practitioner are efferent in a session, and you orient to the nervous system or the cranial wave.
-Because there is no way on earth that a tide can be present amid the harsh digital field of the nervous system.
-Be still is the only practice that invites the possibility for a tide to express.
+Facing this fact may feel harsh, yet it is the reality if you as a practitioner are efferent in a session, and you orient to the nervous system or the cranial wave.
+Because there is no way on earth that a tide can be present amid the harsh digital static of the nervous system.
+Be still is the only practice that invites the possibility for a tide to express in neutral.

 Ask Your Client to 'Tell You the Truth'

 Perhaps you do not believe me?
-Maybe you think I have an ax to grind, and all I want to do is put-down a "competitor," or I say these unfair things because I have such a huge ego, and I have to exaggerate all this to make myself look better?
+Maybe you think I have an ax to grind because all I want to do is put-down a "competitor," or I say these 'unfair' things because I have such a huge ego, so I have to exaggerate all this to make myself look better?
 In reality, much like the osteopaths, it enrages me to see Dr. Sutherland's precious transmission distorted.
-Thankfully, the Dynamic Stillness School cannot keep up with all earnest students hungry for a real training in biodynamic cranial that is based on Dr. Sutherland's principles, which includes hundreds BCST trained graduates who have woken up out of the cultic stupor that they were fed by the shadow biodynamics organization called BCST.
+Thankfully, the Dynamic Stillness School cannot keep up with all earnest students who are hungry for a training in a biodynamic cranial that is based on Dr. Sutherland's principles.
+Already, hundreds BCST trained graduates have woken up out of the illusion of the shadow biodynamic organization called BCST.
 Don't believe me?
-Read their definition of biodynamics right as I quote it from their website:
+Read the BCST definition of biodynamics right as I quote it from their website:

-With sincerity and humility tell your client you are conducting some research.
+Then, try this experiment with sincerity and humility: tell your client you are conducting some research.

 But you have to possess the courage to hear the truth, which means you ask the question from neutral.
 Also, watch that your body language is neutral too because sincere clients are desperate to please you, their beloved and trusted practitioner, and they will hold back if there’s even a whiff of a bodily sign that you do not want to hear the truth.

 This blog is about the Death of a Biodynamics that Dr. Sutherland gave to us.
-Offering a living biodynamic session involves actual embodied contact with the whole-body breathing tides, and those tides also have to be experienced by the client.
-It is impossible for a client to realize living contact with the tides when you are telling them what they are experiencing during a session, or, you orient the nervous system, expect, orient to, and intend in the cranial wave, and work with the nervous system’s reaction to trauma.
+Offering a living biodynamic session involves actual embodied contact with the whole-body breathing of primary respiration, which is also experienced by the client.
+It is impossible for a client to realize living contact with the tides when a practitioner is telling them what they are experiencing during a session, or, a practitioner orients the nervous system, expects, orients to, and intends in the cranial wave, and works with the nervous system’s reaction to trauma.

-Again, I want to reemphasize that this is not your fault: as a BCST practitioner, you were trained by BCST teachers inside a powerful consensual group field to ‘believe’ that tides exist without having actual contact with them because they use biodynamic terms like a mantra that do invoke virtual experiences of tides in the mind.
-BCST practitioners are trained to use simple words such as flow, shimmering, spraying up the midline, settling, stillness. mid-tide, long tide, Dynamic Stillness, etc. that "tell" the client what you think is happening in them during a session.
+Again, I want to reemphasize that this is not your fault as a BCST practitioner: you were trained by BCST teachers.
+Inside this powerful consensual group field you were led to ‘believe’ that tides exist without having an actual embodied contact with them because the BCST teachers use biodynamic terms like a mantra that invoke virtual experiences of tides in the mind.
+BCST practitioners are trained to use words such as flow, shimmering, spraying up the midline, settling, stillness. mid-tide, long tide, Dynamic Stillness, etc. that "tell" the client what you think is happening in them during a session.

 For example, a BCST practitioner may tell their client, “Shimmering light is spraying up your midline.”
 And perhaps that is supposed to mean that long tide is present.
 Or, “waves of mid-tide are moving to and fro in you.”
 This is supposed to indicate fluid tide.
 “There is a settling in you, would you like to take a pause and drop into stillness?”
 So a practitioner makes suggestions to their clients.

-Even though the misuse of mantric phrases and suggestions to a client can mesmerize them, a mental belief is not an indicator of the living presence of tides, or of Dynamic Stillness, not in the least.
-Characterizing an actual body-felt tidal realization of the tides is more complex than naming it using mantric words like the fluid tide, the long tide, Dynamic Stillness, spraying, shimmering, settling, stillness, etc.
+Even though the misuse of mantric phrases and suggestions to a client can mesmerize them, it is a mental belief that is not an indicator of the living presence of tides, or of Dynamic Stillness.
+Characterizing an actual body-felt tidal realization of the tides is more complex than naming it by using mantric words like the fluid tide, the long tide, Dynamic Stillness, spraying, shimmering, settling, stillness, pause, etc.

-Let’s characterize some of the aspects if you are having an actual embodied experience of tides that must be present.
+Let’s characterize some of the aspects you experience if you are having an actual embodied contact with the tides.